 Have you received a negative COVID-19 test?

-Which countries can you fly to in November?
+Which countries can you fly to now?

 While the Australian government hasn’t outlined any restrictions on countries you’ll be allowed to travel to once international borders open, there are a few factors that will influence your choice of holiday destination, including: what countries borders are open; their quarantine requirements; and the availability of flights from Australia.